Editorial Policies

 Transparency and Openness Promotion (TOP) Guidelines

-Citation Standards: All data, code, and methods must be appropriately cited using DOIs, journal references, or other persistent identifiers.
+Citation Standards.
+All data, code, and methods must be appropriately cited using DOIs, journal references, or other persistent identifiers.
 Exceptions involving proprietary or confidential information must be discussed with the editors no later than the revision stage and clearly stated in the Acknowledgements.

-Replication Studies: Replication studies offering new insights are welcome and are evaluated under the same standards as other submissions.
+Replication.
+Replication studies offering new insights are welcome and are evaluated under the same standards as other submissions.

 Acknowledgements